Learn more about the Workers Education Program!

 Some Important Facts about the WEP

-Service Learning Placement Site: More than 80 UMass Dartmouth undergrad students have completed service learning at the WEP.
+We are a service learning placement site.
+More than 80 UMass Dartmouth undergrad students have completed service learning at the WEP.
 They volunteer in our program and work with our teachers and students as teaching assistants.
 Currently, we have 6 university students working in this capacity.

-Workplace Education Programs: Our workplace education programs help area companies and workers improve language, literacy, communication, and problem solving skills essential for survival in today's global economy.
+Our workplace education programs help area companies and workers improve language, literacy, communication, and problem solving skills essential for survival in today's global economy.
 The WEP has extensive experience in all phases of workplace education including grant writing and reporting, workplace needs analysis, assessment, and contextualized curriculum development.
 Past partners include Esterline-Kirkhill TA/Haskon Division/UE, A.J.
 Wright Distribution Center/UNITE HERE, Brandon Woods Nursing Home/1199SEIU, and Stop & Shop Distribution Center/Teamsters.

 The Workers' Education Program goals are: to develop communication, reading, writing, and computer skills to increase knowledge of workers' rights to develop skills which may lead to job placement, retention, or advancement.
 As our adult learners work towards these goals, they develop increased self-esteem.
 They become more confident and better able to participate in their classes, children's schools, unions, jobs, and communities.